jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Specify the bond dimension MaxM in DMRG-related calculations.
 The default values is 1000 (e.g. `MaxM=1000`).
 When maxM increases, the DMRG-CASCI energy will become closer to the CASCI energy, but the computational cost increases as well.
 The value 1000 is suitable for common cases.
 But do check whether it is valid for your system.
 For example, three computations using different MaxM (e.g. 500, 1000, 1500) may be conducted to study whether the energy converges with MaxM.

 ## 4.4.22 hardwfn
 This option can only be applied to CASCI/CASSCF calculations using PySCF, OpenMolcas, GAMESS or PSI4.
-By specifying 'hardwfn', AutoMR will add extra keywords into the CAS input files to ensure a better convergence.
+By specifying `hardwfn`, AutoMR will add extra keywords into the CAS input files to ensure a better convergence.
 Note that normally you do not need this keyword, and it is useless if you specify other programs as the CAS solver.

 ## 4.4.23 crazywfn
 This option can only be applied to CASCI/CASSCF calculations using PySCF, OpenMolcas, GAMESS or PSI4.
-By specifying 'crazywfn', AutoMR will add extra keywords (more than those of 'hardwfn') into the CAS input files to ensure a better convergence.
+By specifying `crazywfn`, AutoMR will add extra keywords (more than those of `hardwfn`) into the CAS input files to ensure a better convergence.
 Note that usually you do not need this keyword, and it is useless if you specify other programs as the CAS solver.

 For example, when the N2 molecule is stretched to d(N-N) = 4.0 Å, this is a system which features strong correlation and requires a CAS(6,6) active space.
 The Davidson iterative diagonalization in determinant CASCI (using GAMESS) may not find the singlet state in the lowest 5 states.
 In this case, specifying `crazywfn` will increase the NSTATE to 10, so that the singlet state can be found.